-Council Member Broadhead asked if these options would require someone to control the cameras and their movements and Finance Director Shirley responded that yes they would.
-City Manager Reeves clarified Shirley's response by stating that JCG Technologies costs were so much lower because they required city personnel to operate the system while Swagit's costs were noticeably higher because they do all of the video production and control remotely from their headquarters which includes us paying their employees to control our cameras and equipment.
-Reeves then clarified that these findings were just preliminary and not prepared for any decision by the Council but that this was the course of action taken and any direction by the Counsel would be appreciated.
+Council Member Broadhead asked if these options would require someone to control the cameras and their movements.
+Finance Director Shirley responded that it would require staff support.
+City Manager Reeves clarified Shirley's response by stating that JCG Technologies costs were so much lower because they would require city personnel to operate the system while Swagit's costs were noticeably higher because they do all of the video production and camera control remotely from their headquarters.

+Reeves clarified that these estimates were preliminary and not ready for council action at this time.
+However, any advice or direction by the counsel regarding their preferences would be appreciated.
 Mayor Pro Tempore Miller stated that the price points will even out once the city factors in the costs for a city employee to operate the equipment and thinks that this project is going in the right direction.
-City Manager Reeves also wanted the Council to know that there will be more discussion of the camera system and equipment at the budget retreat and will be considered together with the topic of a new city hall as there is a question on transferability of the equipment from one venue to another.
+City Manager Reeves also wanted the council to know that there will be more discussion of the camera system and equipment at the annual budget planning session.
+The camera project will likely be considered together with the topic of a new city hall since there is a question regarding the transferability of the equipment from one venue to another.